cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

   request

-- Requests to the Content API for static assets were falling into a black hole which meant that image content on the site was failing to transfer and display
+- Requests to the Content API for static assets were falling into a black hole which meant that image content on the site was failing to display

-At this point we decided we had sufficient information to experiment with a plan for service restoration.
+At this point we decided we had sufficient information about the scope of the issue to consider a mitigation plan.

 ## Stem the bleeding
 Our incident response process emphasizes small, non-destructive changes over